 There is a lot of uncertainty in the residential and commercial property markets at present.
-Kim Ball answers some of the questions we at Rose & Jones are being asked on a daily basis.
+We answer some of the questions we at Rose & Jones are being asked on a daily basis.

 The auction clearance rate was 76% on Saturday.
 Is the market back to normal?